 What does the future look like for Flipboard?

 Enevoldsen states that Flipboard is already a global platform, with 20% of the audience in the US and 80% in the rest of the world.
 Historically, the US has been the primary focus, but Europe is now a priority – “we have a dedicated team in Europe, in the UK, that are actively engaging both with advertisers and publishers”.

 Parse.ly currently tracks Flipboard as accounting for 1.8% of publishers’ referral traffic, putting them just behind Google News and Twitter.
 We’re personally seeing relatively regular traffic spikes from Flipboard and while this traffic isn’t yet as valuable for driving loyalty as, say, newsletter traffic or Google News traffic, it’s still of a good quality for the majority of our publishers.

 With that in mind, we’d recommend sending that first pitch to Jess and her team, if you haven’t done so already.
 Introducing and familiarising yourself preemptively will help you get a leg-up on the competition, before Flipboard proliferates further this side of the Atlantic.

 Traffic from Flipboard clicks through directly to publisher sites, so you’re able to court audiences within your environment, segment the audience and analyse behaviour to drive them from casual visitor to brand lover.
 Fast page speed is imperative as it’s so easy for the user to jump back into the app and find another result.
 Lastly, intrusive ads are a big no-no; Flipboard requests no ads on “100% of the first visible page”.

-Flipboard face significant competition from Apple News, but being platform agnostic and publisher focused gives them significant differentiation.
+Flipboard face significant competition from Apple News, but being platform-agnostic and publisher-focused differentiates the two significantly.